cairo-book/cairo-book/cairo-documentation-style-guide.md

 The following types of lists are usually used in documentation:

-- **Bullet list** -- use it if the order or items is not important
+- **Bullet list** -- use it if the order of items is not important
 - **Numbered list** -- use it if the order of items is important, such as when describing a process
   - **Procedure** -- special type of numbered list that gives steps to achieve some goal (to achieve this, do this); for an example of a procedure, see the [Usage](https://doc.rust-lang.org/nightly/rustc/profile-guided-optimization.html#usage) section in The rustc book.

 ### Formatting

-The Cairo Book usually use the following list formatting:
+The Cairo Book usually uses the following list formatting:

 - Finish an introductory sentence with a dot.
 - Capitalize the first letter of each bullet point.